 After the first answer:

 What did you skip?
-List every section / table / figure you didn't
+List every section, table, and figure you did not

 look at, and why.
-If you skipped anything because it didn't fit a
+If you skipped anything because it didn't match a

 keyword, list those keywords.

-Models usually admit gaps when prompted, and you can target follow-ups at exactly those gaps.
+Models usually admit gaps when prompted, and you can aim follow-ups at exactly those gaps.

-Step 5: Chunk by section + aggregate yourself
+Step 5: Chunk by section and aggregate yourself

 For large docs, don’t ask one whole-doc question.
 First:

-List every section heading in this document with page ranges.
+List every section heading in this document with its page range.

 Then ask section by section and aggregate the answers yourself.
-“Get full deep analysis in one shot” is an anti-pattern — depth-per-turn has a ceiling.
+“Get full deep analysis in one shot” is an anti-pattern — depth-per-turn has a ceiling because each turn only retrieves a handful of chunks.
+Splitting a 200-page PDF into a few smaller uploads also raises the share of each file that actually reaches context.

 Step 6: If extraction is bad, convert to Markdown first

-For scanned PDFs / complex layouts, convert locally:
+For scanned PDFs and complex layouts, convert locally before uploading:

 pip install marker-pdf